Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Introduction

 In the next section the mathematical model and numerical methods are discussed, concluding with a discussion of the free parameters in these problems.
 Section~\ref{sec:3D} collects our experiments in $\mathbb{R}^3$.
 Specifically, in Subsection~\ref{sec:physical} an example experiment is given where the volume of a drop is increased, and the resulting energy profiles of centrally located drops and wall-bound drops are compared.
 In Subsection~\ref{sec:3dmore} other examples in $\mathbb{R}^3$ are explored, following the general framework established for the different types of parameters.
 A heuristic is given for when a centrally located drop might tend to be the energy minimizer.
 In Section~\ref{sec:2d} floating drops in $\mathbb{R}^2$ are considered, with Subsection~\ref{sec:2Dmore} collecting more overviews of parameter studies, and an example is given where the heuristic guide provided in Subsection~\ref{sec:3dmore} is false.
 Then in Subsection~\ref{sec:asymmetry} the symmetry of energy minimizers is explored, and some asymmetrical configurations are highlighted.
+In Section~\ref{Zero} we treat a zero-gravity case and use that to validate our numerical results.
 Finally, in Section~\ref{sec:conclusions} we summarize our conclusions.

 Codes to produce the floating drops considered in this work can be found at \\ \texttt{https://github.com/raytreinen/Floating-Drops}